Anne Cherubim is an abstract

 in a castle in Italy, has been enlarged to 8 feet tall on display at BWI Airport, and been reviewed in the Washington Post.

-She currently resides with her husband and children in Maryland, and is a Resident Artist at Artists & Makers Studios
+She currently resides with her husband and children in Maryland.
+She is a Resident Artist at Artists & Makers Studios